How a weather forecast made history - the D-Day Landings

 The importance of an accurate weather forecast

 For the Allied invasion to have any chance of success, General Eisenhower – Supreme Commander of the Allied Forces - needed a full moon, a low tide, little cloud cover, light winds, and low seas.
 The low tide was necessary to allow soldiers to see, avoid, and disarm the mined obstacles.
-During June 1944 a full moon and low tide coincided on 5, 6 and 7 June.
+In June 1944, a full moon and low tide coincided on June 5, 6 and 7.
 The invasion of France had been scheduled for June 5, 1944.

-Outside, on the morning of 4 June, the weather was quiet with only a light breeze blowing.
-Despite this, the weather was turning unsettled with a series of low-pressure systems developing out in the North Atlantic and heading towards the English Channel.
+Outside, on the morning of 4 June, the weather was quiet, with only a light breeze blowing.
+Despite this, the weather was unsettled, with a series of low-pressure systems developing out in the North Atlantic and heading towards the English Channel.

 Predicting developing storms across the Atlantic

 One of Eisenhower’s chief meteorologists for the invasion was Group Captain James Stagg.
-Stagg was only one of a number of meteorologists studying the weather for the invasion.
-The team of meteorologists would confer regularly and disagreed about the forecast.
-These meteorologists were operating without any of the technology and equipment that today's forecasters take for granted, such as satellites, weather radar, computer models and instant communications.
-They relied mainly on surface observations from military and civilian weather observers in Britain and in Western Europe and a few military observers at sea.
+Stagg was only one of several meteorologists studying the weather for the invasion.
+The team of meteorologists would confer regularly and disagree about the forecast.
+These meteorologists were operating without technology and equipment that today’s forecasters take for granted, such as satellites, weather radar, computer models and instant communications.
+Instead, they relied mainly on surface observations from military and civilian weather observers in Britain and in Western Europe and a few military observers at sea.
 So predicting the weather more than a day or two in advance was unrealistic.
 Predicting the exact timing, track and strength of developing storms out in the Atlantic put Stagg and his colleagues under almost unimaginable pressure and caused a lot of conflict.

 Did a weather forecast change the course of history?

 That forecast was a pivotal moment in world history.
-If the forecast was wrong the lives of thousands of men and massive amounts of equipment would be lost.
-If the unsettled weather forecast for 5 June had not happened and the weather had been good, the Germans might have spied the massive build-up of forces along the coast of southern England.
+If the forecast was wrong, the lives of thousands of men and massive amounts of equipment would be lost.
+But, on the other hand, if the unsettled weather forecast for 5 June had not happened and the weather had been good, the Germans might have spied the massive build-up of forces along the coast of southern England.

-Late on the evening of June 4, Captain Stagg met again with the Allied commanders.
-Outside, the trees were swaying in the wind, and a hard rain fell.
+Late on June 4, Captain Stagg met again with the Allied commanders.
+Outside, the trees swayed in the wind, and a hard rain fell.
 Stagg told Eisenhower that they thought the weather would improve.
 There might be winds of force 3 or 4, rising to force 5 in a few places, but the sky should be clear.
 It might cloud over later, but the cloud bases should stay high enough for the naval gunners to spot their shots.
 Not ideal, but good enough.

 The commanders met with Stagg again at 0430 on 5 June.
 The high pressure was holding and building in.
 The decision was taken to invade.

-During 5 June the convoys set out in force 5 winds to begin their seventeen-hour crossing.
+On 5 June, the convoys set out in force 5 winds to begin their seventeen-hour crossing.
 Early on the morning of 6 June, the Pathfinder planes for the paratroops ran into unexpected banks of clouds over the coast of France.
 They dropped their visual and radar beacons, but many fell in the wrong places.
-With the cloud cover, many of the visual beacons could not be seen.
-The paratroops themselves went in C47 transport aircraft and they too hit the cloud bank.
+In addition, many of the visual beacons could not be seen with the cloud cover.
+The paratroops themselves went in C47 transport aircraft, and they too hit the cloud bank.
 The pilots had to break formation to prevent collisions.
 Some tried to get above the clouds.
 Some tried to go below.
 Some took evasive action as the antiaircraft fire began.
-The paratroops were dropped or glided in far from their intended targets.
+As a result, the paratroops were dropped or glided in far from their intended targets.

 While far from perfect, the weather on the morning of 6 June was good enough for the invasion to proceed, and the rest, as they say, is history.

-The value and importance of forecasting made in the build up to D Day is examined further in Meteorological Services Leading to D-Day by R J Ogden.
+The value and importance of forecasting in the build-up to D Day are examined further in Meteorological Services Leading to D-Day by R J Ogden.